jonaprieto/specs/src/architecture/layers/identity.md

 No one can sign or decrypt (`verify` returns false and `encrypt` returns empty string).
 No secret knowledge exists that fulfills these requirements, so no agent can take on this identity.

 The false identity forgets structure under disjunction (`x && false == false`) and preserves structure under disjunction (`x || false == x`).

+## Observer-dependence

+> Note here that an identity can be dependent on a logical DAG.